Smeared phase transition in the dissipative random quantum Ashkin-Teller model: Other dissipative models

 The first term $H_{\text{S}}$ is our system model the quantum Ashkin-Teller chain in Eq.~(\ref{eq:HAT-product}).
 The first sum quantifies the coupling of the the two color spins to the same bath oscillator at site $i$. {[}Recall that $\eta_{i}^{z}(1+\sigma_{i}^{z})=S_{1,i}^{z}+S_{3,i}^{z}$.{]} The second sum is the total mechanical energy of the free oscillators and, finally,

-where $x_{0;k,i}=\lambda_{k,i}/m_{k,i}\omega_{k,i}^{2}$ is the counter-term~\citep{caldeiraleggett}.
+where $x_{0;k,i}=\lambda_{k,i}/m_{k,i}\omega_{k,i}^{2}$ is the counterterm~\citep{caldeiraleggett}.
 It must be added if we wish that the coupling to the bath introduces only dissipation, and not effective fields {[}which appears when completing the square in the last line of Eq.~(\ref{eq:new-dissipH}){]}.
 To proceed with the adiabatic renormalization, we set

-and treat the tunneling terms of the $i$-th site in first order of perturbation theory.
+and treat the tunneling terms of the $i$th site in first order of perturbation theory.
 The definition of $\omega_{l}$ is the same as in Sec.~\ref{sec:Adiabatic-RG}.
-The 4-fold degenerated ground state of $H_{0}$ is given by
+The fourfold degenerate ground state of $H_{0}$ is given by

-where we are using the same notation as Sec.~\ref{sec:Adiabatic-RG} (first and indices to $\eta$ and $\sigma$ variables, respectively).
+where we are using the same notation as Sec.~\ref{sec:Adiabatic-RG} (first and second indices to $\eta$ and $\sigma$ variables, respectively).
 The oscillators' ground states are

 and $\left|0_{k,i}\right\rangle $ is the ground state of the oscillator with the rest position at the origin.
 Projecting the perturbation

 onto the ground state manyfold (the corresponding matrix element being $H_{\text{eff}\eta^{z}\sigma^{z},\eta'^{z}\sigma'^{z}}=\left\langle \Psi_{\eta^{z}\sigma^{z}}\right|H_{1}\left|\Psi_{\eta'^{z}\sigma'^{z}}\right\rangle $), we find the effective Hamiltonian